Lamb’s Quarters is also known as:

 Fruit: Small seeds, 1 – 1.5 mm in diameter, are enclosed in a thin, smooth whitish pericarp.
 The pericarp is lost when seeds dry.

-Redroot pigweed seedlings have a prominent midvein on the first leaf while Lamb’s Quarter do not.
+Redroot Pigweed (Amaranthus retroflexus) seedlings have a prominent midvein on the first leaf while Lamb’s Quarter do not.

-Common Orache has an opposite arrangement of the first several pairs of leaves and branches.
+Common Orache (Atriplex patula) has an opposite arrangement of the first several pairs of leaves and branches.

 The leaf base has a lobe on each side.